 The first stop on our 10 week Italy trip was ten days in Verona city of lovers!
 We found a lot to see and do in Verona.
 And enjoyed several day trips for art, wine and sightseeing.

-When we planned our flights, we were able to find a really good deal on a British Airways (BA) flight from London to Verona.
-The plane was fully booked so we could not change our seats to get me on the aisle (maybe that was why BA did not offer “pick your seats” when we did our online checkin?).
-Good thing it was a relatively short flight.
+When we planned our flights, we found a really good deal on a British Airways (BA) flight from London to Verona.
+The plane was fully booked so we could not change our seats to get me on the aisle.
+Maybe that was why BA did not offer “pick your seats” when we did our online checkin?
+It was a good thing it was a relatively short flight.

 Day Trips From Verona

 Verona was a great spot to use as a base.
 It was easy to take the train out of the city for day trips.

 One weekend we took the train to Venice for the Regatta.
 We found a restaurant by the canal and enjoyed a lovely day with food, drink and the parade of colourful gondolas.